Logo

 'Tis but the Ruler to guide you onward.

-8. In the land of books, seek the number
+8. Where the clue has led, seek the number

 Where is there such a place nearby?